hozaifaO/chatterbox-streaming-api-with-custom-workflow-testing/README.md

 - OpenAI - API compatibility standards
 - [davidbrowne17](https://github.com/davidbrowne17/chatterbox-streaming) - Streaming version

+## Disclaimer
+Don't use this model to do bad things.

 **⭐ Star this repository if you find it useful!**